jiangtianxue/MNIST/README.md

-# MNIST
+# Table of content
-machine learning with MNIST
+---

 # Introduction
 ## Install